JuliaStats/StatsModels.jl/docs/src/formula.md

 materialized as a `Tables.ColumnTable` (a `NamedTuple` of column vectors).
 Work on first-class support for streaming/row-oriented tables is ongoing.

-## The `@formula` DSL
+## The `@formula` language

-StatsModels implements the [`@formula`](@ref) domain-specific language (DSL) for describing table-to-matrix transformations.
-This DSL is designed to be familiar to users of other statistical software, while also taking advantage of Julia's unique strengths to be fast and flexible.
+StatsModels implements the [`@formula`](@ref) domain-specific language for describing table-to-matrix transformations.
+This language is designed to be familiar to users of other statistical software, while also taking advantage of Julia's unique strengths to be fast and flexible.

 A basic formula is composed of individual *terms*—symbols which refer to data columns, or literal numbers `0` or `1`—combined by `+`, `&`, `*`, and (at the